 Temperatures shall be electronically recorded automatically by an approved recorder furnished by the Contractor and shall be capable of continuously recording a minimum of one reading per hour for the duration of the mass concrete temperature monitoring period.
-Sensors and recorder shall be accurate to within +/- 2°F (1.1°C) in the temperature range of 32°F (0°C) to 212°F (100°C).
+Sensors and recorder shall be accurate to within +/- 2°F (1.1°C) in the temperature range of 32°F (0°C) to 185°F (85°C).
 Provide a backup temperature sensing system, which shall include both backup temperature sensors and backup temperature readout device.
 Back-up system is intended to be used to complete the monitoring of a placement should the primary system fail.
 Primary system shall be repaired or replaced before the commencement of the next placement.

-C. PRODUCTION CONCRETE.
+C. Production Concrete.

-The T. C. Engineer or qualified technician employed by the T. C. Engineer, shall personally inspect and approve the installation of monitoring devices and verify the process for recording temperature data is effective for the first placement of each size and type mass component.
+1. The TC Engineer or their representative shall inspect and approve the installation of monitoring devices and verify the process for recording temperature data is effective for the first placement of each size and type mass component.
 Qualifications of all technicians employed to inspect or monitor mass concrete placements shall be submitted to the Engineer for approval.
-For placements other than the first, an employee, approved by the T. C. Engineer as qualified to inspect monitor device installation, shall be designated to: 1) review temperature data, 2) be in contact at all times with the

-Engineer if adjustments must be made as a result of the temperature differential being exceeded, and 3) immediately implement adjustments to temperature control measures as directed by the T. C. Engineer.
+For placements other than the first, an employee, approved by the TC Engineer as qualified to inspect monitor device installation, shall be designated to: 1) review temperature data, 2) be in contact at all times with the TC Engineer if adjustments must be made as a result of the temperature differential being exceeded, and 3) immediately implement adjustments to temperature control measures as directed by the TC Engineer.
 Recorded temperature data shall be reviewed at intervals of no greater than 4 hours.
-Recording of temperature data shall begin when the mass concrete placement is complete and shall continue until the maximum temperature differential (not maximum temperature) is reached and a decreasing temperature differential is confirmed as defined in the Thermal Control Plan.
-If conditions change, such as a drop in the ambient temperature or a change in insulation which would result in an increase in the temperature differential, the recording of temperature data shall be resumed.
-A copy of all recorded temperature data shall be furnished to the Engineer as they are determined, and a final report shall be furnished within 3 days of completion of monitoring of each element.
+Recording of temperature data shall begin when the mass concrete placement is complete and shall continue until the maximum temperature differential is confirmed as defined in the TCP.
+If conditions change, such as a drop in the ambient temperature or a change in insulation which would result in an increase in the temperature differential, the recording of temperature data shall be furnished to the Engineer as they are determined, and a final report shall be furnished within 3 days of completion of monitoring of each element.

-Only use approved mixes for production concrete
+Only use approved mixes for production concrete.

-2. If the temperature differential within any structural mass concrete placement exceeds the limits in Article 09047.03, B, immediate corrective action as directed by the Contractor or the T. C. Engineer shall be taken, future placement of structural mass concrete will be suspended, and a revised Thermal Control Plan shall be submitted to the Engineer for approval.
+2. If the temperature differential within any structural mass concrete placement exceeds the limits in Article DS-12070.03, B, immediate corrective action as directed by the Contractor or the TC Engineer shall be taken, future placement of structural mass concrete will be suspended, and a revised TCP shall be submitted to the Engineer for approval.
 Do not resume placement of mass concrete without written approval from the Engineer.